resharp/scBurstSim/README.md

 Alleles with different k_syn and k_d parameters may be coordinated by assigning the same coord_group id to the strategy.

+The last parameter tran_type denotes if there is stochastic (S) switching between Markov states or deterministic fluctuating (F) behaviour for active/inactive states with fixed period.

 In the above example alleles with the strategy frequent_coor and frequent_high are synchronized by a shared coordination group 1.